At The Former Éclair Laboratory

 Funding the Project

-The organization L’Abominable is supported by the French National Center for Cinema and the Moving Image (CNC), the Ile-de-France region and the Seine-Saint-Denis department.
+The organization L’Abominable is supported by the French National Center for Cinema and the Moving Image (CNC), the Ile-de-France Region and the Seine-Saint-Denis Department.